Image Captioning via Compact Bidirectional Architecture: Related work

 \subsection{Image Captioning}

 Over the last few years, a broad collection of methods have been proposed in the field of image captioning.
 In a nutshell, we have gone through grid-feature~\cite{xu2015show,jiang2020defense} then region-feature~\cite{anderson2018bottom} and relation-aware visual feature~\cite{yao2018exploring,yang2019auto} on the image encoding side.
-On the sentence decoding side, we have witnessed LSTM~\cite{vinyals2015show},CNN~\cite{gu2017empirical} and Transformer~\cite{cornia2020meshed} equipped with various attention~\cite{huang2019attention,zhou2020more,pan2020x} as the decoder.
+On the sentence decoding side, we have witnessed LSTM~\cite{vinyals2015show}, CNN~\cite{gu2017empirical} and Transformer~\cite{cornia2020meshed} equipped with various attention~\cite{huang2019attention,zhou2020more,pan2020x} as the decoder.
 On the training side, models are typically trained by cross-entropy loss and then Reinforcement Learning~\cite{rennie2017self}, which enables the use of non-differentiable caption metrics as optimization objectives and makes a notable achievement.
 Recently, vision-language pre-training has also been adopted for image captioning and shows remarkable results.
 These models~\cite{zhou2020unified,li2020oscar,zhang2021vinvl} are firstly pre-trained on large image-text corpus and then finetuned.
-Though impressive performance has been achieved, most state-of-the-art models adopt the left-to-right generation manner,which is straightforward but can't exploit future context.
-To make use of bidirectional context as far as possible, refinement-based methods are proposed recently, where \cite{Sammani2019ModificationNet,sammani2020show,song2021image} generate a primary caption and \cite{wang2020show,zhang2021open} retrieve a related primary caption in the first stage and both them generate a senior caption in the second stage.
+Though impressive performance has been achieved, most state-of-the-art models adopt the left-to-right generation manner,which is straightforward but can't exploit bidirectional context.
+To make use of bidirectional context as far as possible, refinement-based methods are proposed recently, where \cite{Sammani2019ModificationNet,sammani2020show,song2021image} generate a primary caption and \cite{wang2020show,zhang2021open} retrieve a related primary caption in the first stage and both them generate a senior caption in the second stage based on the primary caption.
 There is also an early work~\cite{wang2016image} that tries to overcome the shortcomings of unidirectional model by combining the output captions of two separate forward and backward LSTM networks.
-Different from these models, CBTIC is a single Compact Bidirectional Transformer model.
+Different from these models, CBTrans is a single Compact Bidirectional Transformer model and CBLSTM is a single Compact Bidirectional LSTM model.